Andrew Flory and Marian Wilson Kimber

 The Bulletin of the Society for American Music

-Items for submission should be submitted to Elizabeth Ann Lindau as an attachment to e-mail.
+Items for submission should be submitted via the Bulletin's information page.
 Photographs or other graphic materials should be accompanied by captions and desired location in the text.
 Deadlines for submission of materials are 15 December, 15 April, and 15 August.

 Return to Top